 The Silver Diamine Fluoride Treatment Process

 Any decay present will turn dark and the bacteria causing the tooth decay is destroyed.
 Healthy tooth structure does not become stained.
 Stained areas can be replaced later with a filling or dental crown if aesthetics become a concern.
-Patients are advised to refrain from eating or drinking for an hour after the application of the sodium diamine fluoride.
+Patients can even eat or drink immediately after treatment!

 SDF is especially beneficial for use on primary teeth which will be lost later or back teeth where the stain won’t be visible.